Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Awe**: Your spells deal additional damage equal to the spells level.

 **Lifeline**: Whenever you take damage that would reduce your hit points to zero, you first gain temporary hit points equal to five times your highest spell slot level.
+Once this effect has ben used it cannot be used again until you finish a short rest.

 _You have +2 to spell attack rolls and spell save DC when attuned to this item_